Plan

 Trimesters

-Teaching period
+Teaching periods

 Most courses are taught during semesters, but a small number are taught in non-standard teaching periods (TP).

-Some course dates diverge from semester schedules.
+Some course dates differ from standard semester schedules.

 Use the My Timetable planner to see class options for courses you're enrolled in.
+You can access My Timetable through your my.UQ dashboard (student login required).

 It's important to remember that the planner is just a tool for planning class schedules.
 You aren't guaranteed a spot in any class until you complete class preferencing and allocation (if you need to).